2020s in electoral politics: Djibouti

 Presidential elections were held in Djibouti on 9 April 2021.
 Incumbent president Ismaïl Omar Guelleh was re-elected for his fifth five-year term, having served in the role since 1999.

+Egypt

 Ghana

 General elections were held in Ghana on 7 December 2020.
-Incumbent President Nana Akufo-Addo of the New Patriotic Party (NPP) was re-elected in the first round after securing a majority of the votes.
-Former President John Dramani Mahama said he would contest the results.
+Incumbent president Nana Akufo-Addo of the New Patriotic Party (NPP) was re-elected in the first round after securing a majority of the votes.
+Former president John Dramani Mahama said he would contest the results.

 Guinea

 Parliamentary elections were held in Guinea on 22 March 2020 alongside a constitutional referendum, after being postponed four times from the original date of January 2019.
 The 2020 Guinean presidential election resulted in a third term for President Alpha Condé, with protests against him resulting in at least 30 deaths according to the opposition.

+Kenya

 Mali

 Parliamentary elections were held in Mali on 29 March 2020, with a second round on 19 April.
 They were initially scheduled to be held on 25 November and 16 December 2018, but were moved to April 2019 and then to June 2019, before being postponed until 2020 by the Council of Ministers.
 The elections were marred by violence in the north and center of the country.